Milind1234/Agro-for-Farmers-Smart_Crop_recommendation_system_using_ML_and_IoT/README.md

 By integrating **Machine Learning** with **IoT-based sensors**, this system leverages both **historical datasets** and **real-time environmental data**\
-to provide accurate crop recommendations, fertilizer suggestions, and weather insights.
+to provide accurate crop recommendations, rainfall prediction , and weather insights.

 ------------------------------------------------------------------------